TrulyGourav/Project-Management-System/README.md

       User microservice : To handle all the API related to user (Admin, Project Manager, User) Project microservice : To handle all the API related to project operations

 There is also a server and an API Gateway service.
-The Gateway is mainly used to route the APIs to particular microservice without reflecting the port of the         services
+The Gateway is mainly used to route the APIs to particular microservice without reflecting the port of the         services.

 NOTE: This project was a part of internship.
 The complete project is an asset of the organization.
 Therefore, I only have rights to make backend available publicly (The code I contributed to).